Supporting adolescents to access integrated sexual and reproductive health services

 Where girls do seek an abortion, social, legal or economic barriers result in girls resorting to unsafe methods of abortion and unable to access post-abortion contraception.
 In addition, we know that for many girls, their pathway is fraught with misinformation, fear and stigma.
 Services and information are often not tailored to girls’ specific needs.
 This year, 3.9 million girls in developing countries will have an unsafe abortion – more than 10,600 every day.
 This leads to avoidable deaths and injury; the WHO estimates that 10,000 teenage girls will die each year, and for every death, 15 will suffer life-changing injuries.

 ‘Supporting Access for Adolescents to Integrated Sexual and Reproductive Health Services’ (Safire) is an innovative programme seeking to dramatically reduce deaths and injury from unsafe abortions among girls in some of the countries with the highest burden in Sub-Saharan Africa.
-Options is leading the programme consortium, including Ipas and other partners.
+Options is leading the programme consortium, including Kisumu Medical and Education Trust (KMET) and Marie Stopes International.
 We are working with local Community Based Organisations (CBOs), leading technical experts, and social marketing organisations to destigmatise and support girls’ choices to reduce unsafe abortion.

 Taking a Human Centred Design approach, we are using in-depth research and analysis to develop solutions to enable girls’ access to quality and confidential reproductive health services.
 Over the course of this four-year programme, Safire will: